GirlsCodeLincoln/Curriculum/Hardware/readme.md

 7. Type in or copy & paste the following `sudo apt-get update && apt-get install -y sense-hat` and press enter.

-8. Once it has finished close the terminal window.
+8. Once it has finished installing you can close the terminal window.

 9. Select Programming and then `Mu` and click OK
 ![mu selected](https://i.imgur.com/E9f65F0.png)